 She was confused.
 “You mean you have him, you caught him doing something illegal, but you’re just going to let him walk around free?
 While we’re holed up here?”

-“Oh, my heart!” he said as he dramatically withdrew an invisible knife.
+“Oh, my heart!” he said as he dramatically withdrew an invisible knife from his chest.
 “I thought you liked it here.”

 She playfully swatted his knee.
 “You know what I mean!” she giggled.